 It’s easy, particularly if you are an expat, to be confused by the mental health system in your country of residence.
-At the Little White House, Our philosophy is four-pronged: we believe in collaborative care, excellence, training and certification, and in using only evidence-based models.
-All of our psychologists have either obtained or are working on obtaining Danish authorization (the highest level of licensure).
+At the Little White House, our philosophy is four-pronged: we believe in collaborative care, excellence, training and certification, and in using only evidence-based models.

 Training and Certification.
 At The Little White House, we believe in both staying current with recent psychological innovations and also in adhering to International and Danish standards of care.
 All of our psychologists are either authorized or working toward authorization.
 We also provide an internship for Masters level psychologists and sponsor workshops for other therapists who are seeking to enhance their skills.
 Many of us participate in professional organizations and supervise other psychologists.
 Finally, many of us also have advanced, more specialized training.